langchain-ai/langchainjs/docs/docs/modules/agents/executor/index.md

 ---
-sidebar_position: 1
+sidebar_label: Agent Executors
 ---

-# Agent Overview
+# Getting Started: Agent Executors

 Agents use an LLM to determine which actions to take and in what order.
 An action can either be using a tool and observing its output, or returning to the user.